 About the Author

-Chiqui Escareal-Go is the CEO and Chief Service Strategist of Mansmith and Fielders, Inc. She is also the president of the Women’s Business Council Philippines.
+Chiqui Escareal-Go is the CEO and Chief Service Strategist of Mansmith and Fielders, Inc. She is also a former president of the Women’s Business Council Philippines.
 She volunteers to train and mentor women in micro and small enterprises in how to grow their businesses or how to spot opportunities.
 Chiqui is currently finishing MA Anthropology at the University of the Philippines.